BOTANICAL ART & ARTISTS

 TRANSPORT

 • Make sure the size of your (protected) paintings will fit in a carrier / on a train/plane and/or in a car!!!
 (I do not jest!)
-You might want to price shipping before deciding on the size of your exhibit paintings.
+You might very well want to price shipping before deciding on the size of your exhibit paintings.

 MORE TIPS